dunglope/number-recognition-with-neural-network/README.md

-# Using convolutional neural network to recognize handwrited number
+# Using convolutional neural network to recognize handwritten number
 using MNIST and TensorFlow to recognize number
 # Usage
 Install dependencies